The OXO Cold Brew Coffee Maker Review

-Once you set up it’s many pieces, it acts as a tower, with the coffee grounds and water steeping above and a sleek glass carafe tucked underneath.
+The OXO cold brewing device is a simple, tidy cold brew system.
+Once you set up its many pieces, it acts as a tower, with the coffee grounds and water steeping above and a sleek glass carafe tucked underneath.

-Once the brew has finished steeping, simply flip the brew switch to allow the coffee to drain through into the carafe.
-This brew switch is the easiest cold brew filtering I’ve encountered.
+Once the brew has finished steeping, flip the brew switch to allow the coffee to drain through into the carafe.
+This brew switch is the easiest cold brew filtering method I’ve encountered (1).